 ANTARES processes alerts from the Zwicky Transient Facility survey in real-time, using filters written in Python, and streams the results out using Apache Kafka.
 Our goal is to process alerts from the Large Synoptic Survey Telescope.

-To get started, read the FAQ which will direct you on how to start using ANTARES for science.
+To get started, read the FAQ which will direct you on how to start using ANTARES.

 Also take a look at the Pipeline page, which documents how ANTARES is currently processing alerts.

 The ANTARES Documentation Site describes how to start developing your own filters.

 The current high-level processing of ANTARES retains alerts that pass certain image-quality tests.
 ZTF assesses whether or not a given alert is likely to be real or an artifact.
 Alerts that fall below a threshold value for this assessment (